Skip to main content

 What if my BRP is being renewed and I do not have it?

-If your BRP is with the Home Office for renewal, you may have a letter of acknowledgement but this is not accepted as ID for the test.
-Contact the test centre booking service to explain your situation — you may need to wait until your BRP is returned before sitting the test.
+If your BRP is with the Home Office for renewal, you may have a letter confirming this was received, but that letter is not accepted as ID for the test.
+Contact the test centre booking service to explain your situation — waiting until your BRP is returned before sitting the test is the safest course of action.

 My name has changed since my ID was issued — is it still valid?